Angles6230/Certification-Notes/CCNA Study.md

 	It will be converted to static
 ### DHCP Snooping
 Filter DHCP msgs on untrusted ports
+This is to ensure the DHCP server is real
 Best practice - uplink ports are trusted, downlink is untrusted If DHCP received on trusted port, forward as normal
 If DHCP received on untrusted